alexdpn/mongodbproject/README.md

 # REST API built with Jersey and MongoDB

 Description
-* the database consists of details about several fictional companies.
+* the database consists of details about several fictional companies
 * dependency injection using HK2 framework
 * created tests with JUnit